ebelinski/iosref/_subpages/tvos.md

   - /appletv/
 ---

 tvOS is an iOS-based operating system for Apple TV.
+Information about which Apple TVs are vintage/obsolete was obtained from <a href="https://support.apple.com/en-us/HT201624">this page</a>.

 ### Apple TV with tvOS